p2635/cypress-realworld-testing-course-app/README.md

 - How to use Aliases
 - How to chain methods and assertions together
 - How Cypress works 'under the hood'
-- How to Write a Test
+- How to Write a Test (Arrange, Act, Assert)
 - Cypress Runs Tests in the Browser
 - Command Chaining
 - The Asynchronous Nature of Cypress